CWyers5/AlgorithmsFinalProj/README.md

 5. Shortest Path Based on Price from A to B
 6. Shortest Path Based on hops from A to B
 7. Trip Options Based on Total Price
-8. Add New Route, Delete Route, Quit Program.
+8. Add New Route, Delete Route, Quit Program. -- DONE

 when starting to work, pull